JustinWykstra/devworkpractice-/README.md

 # Devcamp Portfolio Application

-> This is a Ruby on Rails 5 Application that allows users to create their own portfolios.
+> This is a Ruby on Rails 5 application that allows users to create their own portfolios.

 ### Features

 - Real time chat engine for comments
 - Blog
 - Portfolio
 - Drag and drop interface